KnowledgeForwardSolutions/CheckDigits.Net/README.md

 implementation of the NPI algorithm handles the prefix internally and without allocating an extra string.)

-The NPI algorithm only supports validation of check digits and does support calculation of check digits.
+The NPI algorithm only supports validation of check digits and does not support calculation of check digits.

 #### Details